+Burden of Care

-Burden of Care: Kales, Gitlin, & Lyketsos, (2014) note that those managing the care of individuals with dementia face a higher level of burden than those managing the care of other chronic disease with much of the increase in burden is due to managing behavioral issues.
+Kales, Gitlin, & Lyketsos (2014) note that those managing the care of individuals with dementia face a higher level of burden than those managing the care of other chronic disease with much of the increase in burden is due to managing behavioral issues.

+Antipsychotics and Dementia Patients

-Antipsychotics And Dementia Patients: Non-medication approaches to address behavioral signs in individuals suffering from Alzheimer’s/Dementia have not been approved and have been linked to increased risk of death for the elderly population being administrated these drugs however over fifty percent of patients are still receiving pharmacologic interventions.
+Non-medication approaches to address behavioral signs in individuals suffering from Alzheimer’s/Dementia have not been approved and have been linked to increased risk of death for the elderly population being administrated these drugs however over fifty percent of patients are still receiving pharmacologic interventions.

-Managing Behaviors in patients with Alzheimer’s/Dementia: Research reveals the use of nonpharmacologic methods as the primary beneficial intervention for behavioral symptoms have been successful and supports non-pharmacologic behavioral interventions as a best practice approach.
+Managing Behaviors in Patients with Alzheimer’s/Dementia

+Research reveals the use of nonpharmacologic methods as the primary beneficial intervention for behavioral symptoms have been successful and supports non-pharmacologic behavioral interventions as a best practice approach.
 Inappropriate behaviors require knowledge of behaviors and the primary causes, which is vital in the appropriate follow up of behavioral symptoms (Tripathi & Vibha, 2010).
 Behavioral symptoms can be addressed through non-pharmacologic approaches, such as music therapy.

+Music Therapy Strategies

-Music Therapy strategies: A analysis of the literature reveled current and reasonable behavioral interventions strategies to improve staff assistances in management challenging behaviors of assisted living residents with dementia.
+An analysis of the literature revealed current and reasonable behavioral interventions strategies to improve staff assistances in management challenging behaviors of assisted living residents with dementia.
 Music therapy will make important contributions to management for decreasing behavioral symptoms and has had modest effects on anxiety and behavioral symptoms.
 Music therapy undoubtedly assists as a valuable service positively influencing the behavior of elderly patients with dementia and those caring for them.
 Applicable literature exists observing the benefits and how important to value of music therapy programs can be for the elderly, especially for those diagnosis of Alzheimer’s/dementia.

 Nonpharmacological treatments such as music therapy are frequently suggested in caring for residents with noted neuropsychiatric symptoms (NPS) secondary to their diagnosis of dementia in long term care (LTC); yet, limited data is available as to the viability of interventions, given the availability of resources in typical LTC environments.
-40 investigations were appropriate for measures.
-Forty percent of 40 involved investigations described substantial outcomes favorable of interventions options other than pharmological on more than one review of NPS.
+Forty investigations were appropriate for measures.
+Forty percent of these studies described substantial outcomes favorable of interventions options other than pharmological on more than one review of NPS.
 Interventions involved staff training in NPS managing approaches, mental health evaluations and action plans, workouts, entertaining activities, and music therapy and other sensory motivation.
 A number of studies had procedural limits that posed probable risk of bias.
 Record interventions (75%, n = 30) depend upon valid means from assistance apart from LTC or substantial time assurances from LTC nursing staff for application.

+Ethical Considerations

-Ethical Considerations: It is the desire that this quality improvement project be accepted by the DNP committee as exempt from Institutional Review Board approval by the University of University of Alabama Committee on Human Research.
+It is the desire that this quality improvement project be accepted by the DNP committee as exempt from Institutional Review Board approval by the University of University of Alabama Committee on Human Research.
 Development, reflections associated with respect for beneficence, justice, persons and up-to-date consent will be evaluated.
 The participants in the project will be consenting adult staff who manage the care of residents on a SCALF facility and are employee with the University of Alabama.
 No problems of confidentiality or privacy for subjects have been noted, no apprehensions concerning the confidentiality of namelessly collected quality improvement data.
 Involvement in this DNP project will not reflect in the participant’s job performance evaluation.
 Additionally, residents in the facility will be observed for changes in behavior while music therapy is included during times of care with a pre and post Cornell depression scale being completed.

 Beneficiaries of this project implementation will be both direct and indirect.